kubukoz/blog/_posts/2018-12-02-what-makes-a-function-pure.md

 The type of `foo` is `() => Int`, or `Unit => Int`, so we can basically say that it has one possible input (the value `()` of type `Unit`, in this case represented by "no arguments passed").
-This would mean that eevery call to this function will return the same value, but it's quite the opposite - it'll usually return completely different values.
+This would mean that every call to this function will return the same value, but it's quite the opposite - it'll usually return completely different values.

 A simple way to ensure determinism of the above would be to allow passing